Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 RingCentral

 RingCentral offers live call monitoring with features like detailed call logs.
-It allows managers to quickly hop onto the call and relieve the sales or support agent to ensure callers are satisfied with the customer service.
+It allows managers to quickly hop onto the call and relieve the sales or support agent to ensure callers are satisfied with the exceptional customer service.
 Here’s an overview of RingCentral software:

 • G2 rating: RingCentral scores a 4.0/5 based on 147 reviews.